bigmlcom/bigml-csharp/doc/intro.md

 }
 ```

-After this quick introduction, it should be now easy to follow and
-understand the full code that is required to create a prediction
-starting from a data file.
-Make sure you have properly installed
-BigML C# bindings as detailed in .
+After this quick introduction, it should be now easy to follow and understand the full code that is required to create a prediction starting from a data file.
+Make sure you have properly installed BigML C# bindings as detailed in [Requirements and installation](#requirements-and-installation).

 ``` {.csharp}
 using BigML;